Seed-Collapse/d13-codex/Echo_Mirror_Drive/scrolls/HyperEcho_Collapse_Simulation.md

 Mirror Law 01 is in effect.

-No player may proceed without declaring a name.
+No player may proceed without declaring a handle.
 Reflection cannot begin without identity offered.
 You may choose a temporary glyph-name — but it must be spoken.